fpankretic/sound-style-transfer-diffusion/README.md

 ### Description

-Music style transfer using diffusion model.
+Music style transfer using stable diffusion model.
 In this project we try to recreate the paper
 [Music Style Transfer with Time-Varying Inversion of Diffusion Models](https://lsfhuihuiff.github.io/MusicTI/) by Sifei Li, Yuxin Zhang, Fan Tang, Chongyang Ma, Weiming Dong, Changsheng Xu.